 ATP6V0A2 (ATPase, H+ Transporting, Lysosomal V0 Subunit A2) is a Protein Coding gene.
-Diseases associated with ATP6V0A2 include cutis laxa, autosomal recessive, type iia and wrinkly skin syndrome.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include hydrogen ion transmembrane transporter activity.
+Diseases associated with ATP6V0A2 include autosomal recessive cutis laxa type 2, classic type and cutis laxa, autosomal recessive, type iia.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include ATPase binding and proton-transporting ATPase activity, rotational mechanism.
 An important paralog of this gene is ATP6V0A1.

 UniProtKB/Swiss-Prot for ATP6V0A2 Gene